Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Abstract

 \section{Abstract}

-Survival analysis is crucial for many medical applications but remains challenging for modern machine learning due to limited data, censoring, and the heterogeneity of tabular covariates.
+Survival analysis is crucial for many medical applications, but remains challenging for modern machine learning due to limited data, censoring, and the heterogeneity of tabular covariates.
 While the prior-fitted paradigm, which relies on pretraining models on large collections of synthetic datasets, has recently facilitated tabular foundation models for classification and regression, its suitability for time-to-event modeling remains unclear.
 We propose a flexible survival data generation framework that defines a rich survival prior with explicit control over covariates and time-event distributions.
 Building on this prior, we introduce Survival In-Context (SIC), a prior-fitted in-context learning model for survival analysis that is pretrained exclusively on synthetic data.
-SIC produces individualized survival prediction in a single forward pass, requiring no task-specific training or hyperparameter tuning.
-Across a broad evaluation on real-world survival datasets, SIC achieves competitive or superior performance compared to classical and deep survival models, particularly in medium-sized data regimes, highlighting the promise of prior-fitted foundation models for survival analysis.
-The code will be made available upon publication.
+SIC is trained to approximate Bayesian posterior predictive inference under the synthetic survival prior, enabling individualized survival prediction in a single forward pass, requiring no task-specific training or hyperparameter tuning.
+Across a broad evaluation on real-world survival datasets, SIC achieves competitive or superior performance compared to classical and deep survival models, particularly in small and medium-sized data regimes, highlighting the promise of a prior-fitted paradigm for survival analysis.
+The code and pretrained models will be made available upon publication.